keithalewis/math/ross.md

 The [@Mer1976] jump diffusion model[^5] is a special case of this.
 Since $X_1 = X_0 + (X_{1/n} - X_0) + \cdots + (X_1 - X_{1 - 1/n})$
-we have $X_1$ is infinitely divisible since the terms in the sum are independent and have the same law as $X_{1/n}$ by stationarity.
+we have $X_1$ is infinitely divisible because the terms in the sum are independent and have the same law as $X_{1/n}$ by stationarity.
 If $X_1$ has finite variance then a theorem of Kolmogorov states their exists a number $\gamma$ and a non-decreasing bounded function $G$ with